Planet

 Our legal team in Dubai provides professional support to victims of cryptocurrency fraud.
 We work with both individuals and companies affected by crypto scams.
 Our main areas:

-Collection of evidence, transaction analysis, assistance in legal case building.
+• Fraud investigation: Collection of evidence, transaction analysis, and assistance in legal case building.

 International affairs and cross-border assistance

 Many crypto scammers operate outside the UAE, using offshore or anonymous platforms.
-Our team has experience in handling cross-border cases and international investigations, including cooperation with law enforcement agencies outside the UAE.
+Our team has experience in handling cross-border cases and international investigations.
+That includes cooperation with law enforcement agencies outside the UAE, like the US Securities and Exchange Commission.

 If you have fallen victim to crypto fraud, our legal department in Dubai is ready to provide comprehensive support and help recover lost funds.